 Garlands are great for filling up space on the tree quickly.
 Once the garlands are placed, it will be much easier to see where you need to fill in the gaps on your tree with ornaments.

 There are so many things you can use as garlands!
-Ribbons, pom poms, beaded strands, flowers, stars, berries, faux foliage … the sky is the limit.
+Ribbons, pom poms, strand of beads, flowers, stars, berries, faux foliage … the sky is the limit.

 Ribbon can be draped vertically down the tree, or tied into bows.